WICG/display-locking/README.md

 However, it allows find-in-page to search for text within the subtree and fire the activation signal if the active match is found.

-The intended effect of this configuration is that the subtree is hidden and "collapsed" (note the absense of `contain-intrinsic-size` which makes size containment use empty size for intrinsic sizing).
+One intended use-case for this configuration is that the subtree is hidden and "collapsed" (note the absense of `contain-intrinsic-size` which makes size containment use empty size for intrinsic sizing).
 This is common when content is paginated and the developer allows the user to expand certain sections with